New Freedom Theatre: Education

-New Freedom Theatre offers educational programming for all age groups including elementary, middle school, high school, and adults.
-Education program participants study traditional and contemporary performance skills & theory, various techniques, writing and aspects of technical production.
+New Freedom Theatre offers educational programs for all age groups including elementary, middle school, high school, and adults.
+Educational program participants study traditional and contemporary performance skills and theory, theatre techniques, writing and aspects of technical production.

 65% of Philadelphia school children finish high school while 98% of Freedom Theatre students do, and 55% of Philadelphia high school graduates move on to higher education while 85% of Freedom theatre students do.

 Theatre alumni

-Alumni of the theatre include: Leslie Odom, Erika Alexander, Samm-Art Williams, and Wayna Morris.
+Alumni of the theatre include: Leslie Odom, Erika Alexander, Samm-Art Williams, and Wanya Morris.

-Adversity

-In the early days of the theatre, Allen came face to face with crime such as prostitution and drug dealing that occurred within the theatre's neighborhood.
-To protect the young theatre students of the institution Allen would ask criminals to leave the area before classes began.

-Crime has now decreased with the installment of more street lights, but there is still a feeling of unease as institutions, such as Temple University, expand across Philadelphia.

 Controversy

-Today, the theatre faces Temple University's encroaching presence on the theatre, and surrounding area, through its significant expansion in building projects.

-In 2016, there was backlash when a group of instructors at the New Freedom Theatre Performing Arts Training School were fired after years of service; three of which were long-time faculty member, including two of Robert E. Leslie's daughters (Gail Leslie, Diane Leslie, and Patricia Hobbs).
-Leadership says they were revamping the program due to low enrollment and to make the theatre stronger and more sustainable.
+In 2016, there was backlash when a group of instructors at the New Freedom Theatre Performing Arts Training School were fired after years of service, three of which were long-time faculty members, including two of Robert E. Leslie's daughters (Gail Leslie, Diane Leslie).
+Leadership says they were revamping the program due to low enrollment, and to make the theatre stronger and more sustainable.